Skip to content

 1. Reconstitution – upgrade of the General Secretariat for Gender Equality, which has been downgraded by the present government.
 Revision of equality policies and adoption of gender mainstreaming everywhere.

-3. Establishment and commission of adequately equipped unified referral centres for the protection of victims of gender-based violence (sexual violence/rape) and the conduct of medical and other required examinations in major urban centres.
+3. Establishment and commission of adequately equipped unified referral centres for the protection of victims of gender-based violence (sexual violence/rape) and the conduct medical and other required examinations in major urban centres.

 5. Systematic – regular collection, processing and publication of statistical data on gender-based violence and gender inequalities by the Observatory of the General Secretariat for Equality.